Sex–gender distinction: Social construction of sex

-Mary Hawkesworth and Lisa Disch note that some feminist theorists have criticised the biological basis of sexual dimorphism.
-These theorists claim to have demonstrated that there are more than two naturally occurring sexes, and that, whether defined in terms of chromosomes, hormones, gonads, internal morphology, external genitalia, or secondary sex characteristics, "none of the typical correlates of biological sex conform to the demands of dichotomous classification", and that all these characteristics "fail to differentiate all men from all women or to provide a common core within each sex".
+Some feminist theorists have criticised the biological basis of sexual dimorphism.
+These theorists claim to have demonstrated that there are more than two naturally occurring sexes, that none of the typical indicators of biological sex—chromosomes, hormones, gonads, internal morphology, external genitalia, or secondary sex characteristics—fit neatly into a binary system, and that these indicators do not consistently distinguish all men from all women nor establish a shared foundation within each sex.

 Andrea Dworkin wrote: "We are, clearly, a multisexed species which has its sexuality spread along a vast continuum where the elements called male and female are not discrete."
 This inspired John Stoltenberg's 1989 essay "How Men Have (a) Sex", in which he argues that sex is a social construct.
 Sociologist Judith Lorber also states that many conventional indicators of sex are not sufficient to demarcate male from female, and that there is more diversity within the individual categories of sex and gender—female/male and feminine/masculine, respectively—than between them.
 Hence, her fundamental claim is that neither sex nor gender are natural kinds.

 Feminist scholarship argues that sex is socially constructed in two ways: conceptually (our definitions of sex are shaped by cultural and historical contexts) and materially (social environments shape bodily development).
 This challenges both the sex/gender distinction and the nature/culture binary.
 In the field of feminist philosophy, sexual difference is discussed by Elizabeth Grosz, Gayatri Spivak, Hélène Cixous, Jane Gallop, Judith Butler, Luce Irigaray, Moira Gatens, Monique Wittig, Naomi Schor, and Vicki Kirby, among others.